dreadflopp/dreads_modlist_patches/README.md

-### Where to find Dread's modlist
+### Where to find Dread's Skyrim Build

-The main version of the guide is on the STEP website.
-A markdown version of the modlist can be found on Github and is included with the patches.
+The main version of this guide is on the STEP website.
+A markdown version of the guide can be found on Github and is included with the patches.
 There is also a Mod Picker version that can be used but users should check the STEP or Github version for extended explanations and instructions.
-The actual modlist section in either version and instructions to install each mod are identical in all three versions.
+The actual mod list sections instructions to install each mod are identical in all three versions.
->TODO upate links when CMS has been launched\

 - [Github version of the guide](https://github.com/dreadflopp/dreads_modlist_patches/blob/master/README.md)
 - [Mod Picker version](https://modpicker.com/skyrimse/mod-lists/7729/)
 - [The guide section on STEP]()